 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Organization is exposed to this risk mainly in respect of its accounts payable and accrued liabilities, and Canada Emergency Business Account loan.
+The Organization is exposed to this risk mainly in respect of its accounts payable and accrued liabilities.
 Management manages the Organization's cash resources based on financial forecasts and anticipated cash flows.